albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ```
 chmod +x start_reticulum_server.sh
 ```

-Open the crontab with this command. dont use sudo
+Open the crontab with this command.
+(Attention! use sudo or not depends on your needs)

 ```
-crontab -e
+sudo crontab -e
 ```

 and paste this command on the bottom then quit and save